infominer33/infominer33.github.io/_posts/2019-05-06-not-about-me.md

 ## Not about Me

-People place too much value in physical appearance.
 I'm not interested in promoting myself, even this cartoon me.
 I'd rather be useful and productive than popular.

 Id rather prove value in the quality of my work.
-Rather than try to promote my own self as a product, I will make a product around sharing information so compelling that it simply can't be ignored.
+Rather than promote myself as a product, I'm building a product around sharing information.
+I'm told if you need to promote, then the product isn't ready.
+I like that.

 ## That's it!

 I'm still learning about myself, and the world, and rough around the edges.

-I guess this page is something like a public journal..
-I'm trying to open up a bit, and remember...
+This page is something like a public journal... trying to open up a bit...

 Thanks for reading.